sctlcd/the-green-corner/README.md

 I choose first the website logo representing the idea of **identifying flora worldwide**.
 Then I selected the palette by using the color scheme generator from a photo of the website logo, named [Coolors.co](https://coolors.co/image-picker).<br />
 From my opinion ( I might be wrong :) ) the logo, the colors, the pictures - the visual design of the website in general - are what people memorize first and it's what people will remember over time.
 It gives them a first impression and a first feeling.
 If the global visual design of the website looks and feels good - if the user like it - he/she will give the application a try.
 If not they are lot of chances he/she will probably look for another application among the numerous applications available on the market.
 So visual design and feeling is a significant aspect I believe.

-I used the [Parallax Template](https://materializecss.com/getting-started.html) from Materialize CSS which I customized in my vision of the **elements of Nature** concept.
+I used the [Parallax Template](https://materializecss.com/getting-started.html) from Materialize CSS which I customized in my vision of the concept of the **elements of Nature**.
 This template was a good base to the sober and simple design I wanted to create.

 Back to [top](#TableOfContents)